s2135678/SoftwareDevelopment/UI_design.md

 * Users can scroll down to preview FAQs from other players.
 Click ‘Expand’ to view the full FAQ.

 **Buy dropdown**
-* Displays game price from different retailers
+* Displays game price from different retailers- online and in-person
 * Click ‘Go To Website’ to redirect to retailer’s website
 * Filters for ‘Used’ and ‘New’ can be selected using tick boxes.
+* Users are free to investigate the retailers themselves which are helpfully managed in one section of this page.

 #### Control Flow
 ![Game](uploads/cbdc2debb7a133ddc2ad06ce401e1a28/Game.jpg)

-##### Overview
-The game page holds information for each game including the rating (from our users), title, description, and images.
-From the game page, the user is able to access a variety of functions from the drop down menu.

-##### FAQ
-This section holds frequently asked questions the game publisher has decided to publish.
-Users can ask the publisher any other queries they have directly with the submit function.

-##### Community
-This previews a few of the most recent threads of discussion from the community page associated with the game.
-There is also a link which redirects the user directly to the community page for the game.

-##### Buy Now
-Retailers (online or in person) are listed here with their price(s) and a link to their website.
-Since there is no platform to buy goods in our product, the users are free to investigate the retailers themselves which are helpfully managed in one section of this page.

-##### Rules
-Similar to the FAQ section, this details publisher-approved rules for the game but allows users/players to submit rules or corrections of the game to be considered by the publisher.

-##### Ratings/Reviews
-Ratings/reviews allow the user to see what others think of the game and also add their own review.
-The ratings can be filtered using the same method as in the search filters of the homepage- by source.

 ### 3.3.4 Community page
 <p float="middle">